nuhmanpk/SuperLogger/README.md

 ## Usage

+To add a SuperLogger print statement to your code:

 1. Open a Python file in Visual Studio Code.
 2. Select the text you want to add a print statement for.
 3. Use the keyboard shortcut (e.g., Ctrl+Alt+P) or the command palette to trigger SuperLogger.
-4. A print statement with a random emoji and joke will be added below your selection.
+4. SuperLogger will automatically insert a print statement below your selection with a random emoji and joke.

-## Configuration

-You can customize SuperLogger's behavior through Visual Studio Code's settings:

-- Open VS Code settings (`File > Preferences > Settings` or `Ctrl+,`).
-- Search for "SuperLogger" to find and adjust the extension's settings.

 ## Example